-Food sales in China is a dynamic industry.
-The rise of the middle class, the increase of products available on the market, and a lack of confidence in local products has led to dramatic changes in the grocery shopping landscape.
+Food sales in China are a dynamic industry.
+The rise of the middle class, the increase of products available on the market, and a lack of confidence in local products have led to dramatic changes in the grocery shopping landscape.

 Sales of imported food products in China are at a record high with a growth rate of 15% per year against a worldwide average of around 4%.

 The Strategic Guide to Export Food in China

 Competition is also high, and for imported goods, it is getting harder.
 Improvements in the quality of Chinese products and higher taxes for imported goods pose potential barriers to success for many producers of overseas products.